 This course presents a study of the Book of Acts from the transitional aspect, with special consideration of the problems involved.
 Lectures by the professor with free class discussion characterize the course.
 Students enrolling in this course may not take 136 or 319.
+Taught by Mr. Master, 1971.
 Elective, spring semester, odd-numbered years.
 2 hours.
 Offered 1970-71.